CR3Swapper/bluepill/README.md

-# when in doubt, print it out
+# when in doubt, print shit out

 debug print of vmcs control fields after reserved bits are set high and low.